StackVista/stackstate-docs/use/health-state-and-alerts/anomaly-detection-with-baselines.md

 ### Stationary Customizable Baseline based on EWMA

-This baseline functions works well for stationary metrics \(e.g. data center temperature, average response time, error count\).
+This baseline functions works well for stationary metrics, for example data center temperature, average response time and error count.
 It uses the Exponential Weighted Moving Average \(EWMA\) algorithm.
 It is the same as the `Stationary Auto-Tuned Baseline`, but leaves the tuning up to you.

 **Pros:**